thesopan21/express-typescript-template/README.md

-# express-typescript-template
+# Production Ready Setup (Express and Typescript)

-Production Ready Setup (Express and Typescript)
+Setting up a production-ready backend with Express (Node.js) and TypeScript involves several steps to ensure scalability, maintainability, and security.